peterschlosser/arduino_pio_hybrid_repo/README.md

 ## Overview
 The [Arduino IDE](https://www.arduino.cc/en/software/) is undeniably a valuable asset to the Arduino platform student, hobbyist and professional.
 For those creating [GitHub](https://github.com/) repositories and sharing their code with others, offering the customary [Arduino IDE Sketch](https://docs.arduino.cc/learn/programming/sketches/) INO file makes their ideas and charity accessible to a majority of consumers.

 But the Arduino IDE has some limitations.
 Among them, a single library folder shared across all projects.
-As the number of projects grow, this eventually becomes an issue where the library for one project conflict with another.
+As the number of projects grow, this eventually becomes an issue where the library for one project conflicts with another.

-For professionals seeking stricter coding practices of industry standards, improved organization, testing, and a more robust coding experience, many choose [Visual Studio Code](https://code.visualstudio.com/) using [PlatformIO](https://platformio.org/) for development and project management.
+For professionals seeking stricter coding standards, improved organization, testing, and a more robust coding experience, many choose [Visual Studio Code](https://code.visualstudio.com/) using [PlatformIO](https://platformio.org/) for development and project management.
 Among its features, is a per-project library model.

 This repository demonstrates how to maintain a single code set for Arduino IDE, facilitating an open source and sharing philosophy, while giving the developer access to advanced tools using PlatformIO.